Whether you’re a:

+Below, we’ve included several CV examples, a fill-in template, and writing tips to help you write a compelling CV – even if you have no work experience.
 Our free-to-use cv builder can make you a cv in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

 Student CV example

-High school student resume example
+High school student CV example

-Internship resume example
+Internship CV example

-Grad school resume example
+Grad school CV example

 Academic CV example

-Student CV template
+CV template for students

-Email | Phone | Address | Linkedin
+Email | Phone | Address | LinkedIn

-2. Professional Summary
+Professional Summary

 Soon-to-be graduate with [degree] and [# of years] experience.
 Strong [set of relevant skills].
 Seeking to leverage my [academic background and expertise] to fill [job position] and help achieve [Company’s Name]’s goals.

-3. Education
+Education

 Degree Name / Major